mbarnfield63/HZZ_Analysis/README.md

 Build the file using:
 `docker image build -t hzz .`
 Run the image using:
-`docker run -v -P -d .:/path/in/container hzz`
+`docker run -d -v .:/path/in/container hzz`

 (assuming you're in the directory of the Dockerfile)